JuliaKukulies/juliakukulies.github.io/research.md

 To understand how such processes are affected by anthropogenically forced climate change, I am working with convection-permitting (aka kilometer-scale) climate simulations.
 These numerical model simulations are run at a high spatial resolution (2-9km) and have the potential to better represent mesoscale processes and small-scale features that are not resolved by conventional regional climate models.
 Our lab is coordinating the [CORDEX Flagship Pilot Study](https://cordex.org/experiment-guidelines/flagship-pilot-studies/) [Convection-Permitting Third Pole](http://rcg.gvc.gu.se/cordex_fps_cptp/) with the goal to systematically assess benefits and limitations of convection-permitting simulations in the Tibetan Plateau region.
+In my future research, I want to better leverage satellite observations to understand how well current convection-permitting models capture different types of convective storms.

 ## Development of data analysis tools